lillianpontiusgoldblatt/lillianpontiusgoldblatt.github.io/_projects/court.md

 ### Kirkland Ellis
 **Pitch Deck**
 In the fall of 2018, Kirkland launch a new website with a refreshed brand.
 To help activate the new system internally they asked CSA to design a unified and sophisticated new template for the pitch decks their business development teams use across the globe.
-Through a thorough materials audit and extensive international stakeholder interviews we created a beautifula and high functioning tool to make life just a little bit easier for these hard working teams.
+Through a thorough materials audit and extensive international stakeholder interviews we created a beautiful and high functioning tool to make life just a little bit easier for these hard working teams.